Anverch/Anverch/README.md

 ### Hi there 👋

+Aleks Saiyan was born in Yerevan, Armenia.
+He moved to the United States in 1998.
+He graduated with a Bachelor degree in Business with emphasis on Finance.
+He has been working in real estate industry since 2012.
+He has been working for an appraisal management company for the past 5 years.
 <!--
 **Anverch/Anverch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.